pauldragoslav/Kotlin-Spring-MVC/README.md

 # Kotlin Spring MVC
-Demo project demonstrating the use of Kotlin, Spring MVC and Moustache to build a mock blog on the subject of [giraffes](https://en.wikipedia.org/wiki/Giraffe).
+Demo project demonstrating the use of Kotlin, Spring MVC and Mustache to build a mock blog on the subject of [giraffes](https://en.wikipedia.org/wiki/Giraffe).
 JUnit Jupiter is used for building the testing framework.

 ## Running locally